AlinaHameed/CPSC-210-Personal-Project/README.md

 - 'As a user, I want to be able to make a new plant'
 - 'As a user, I want to be able to water the plant'
-- 'As a user, I want to be able to send the fully grown plant to the garden'
+- 'As a user, I want to be able to give the plant sunshine'

-- 'As a user, I want to be able to go to see plant I raised in the garden'
+- 'As a user, I want to be able to go to see plant I raised in the garden' ( the case of adding an arbitrary amount of X(Plants a designed class) to Y(Garden another designed class))